FMCSA Drug Testing and Alcohol Testing Policies FAQs For Michigan Truck Drivers

 What drugs are tested for in urine samples?

 The following drugs can be detected in urine samples

 - Opiates (including heroin)

 Motor carrier employers.
 They are responsible for being trained to administer the testing programs as well as administering and implementing them.
-In regards to FMCSA drug testing and alcohol testing for truck drivers, law enforcement officers are not to conduct the tests as part of roadside inspections.
+In regards to the FMCSA truck driver drug test and alcohol test, Michigan law enforcement officers are not to conduct the tests as part of roadside inspections.
 But under certain circumstances, post-truck accident tests by law enforcement are acceptable.